Getting Started With Email Marketing: From Fans to Customers

 Depending on the size of the file you created for your give-away, you may be able to just add it as an attachment to your welcome email if you are using MailChimp.
-This is a little bit of a tricky operation, so click here to grab my video tutorial, showing how its done.
 If your website is built on WordPress and your file size is less than 2 megabytes, you can simply upload it to your ‘Media’ page, grab the file hyperlink and include it in your ‘Welcome’ email.

 If you have a larger file or you have some budget available then LeadPages can host your give-away for you and distribute it automatically when people opt-in to your list, but I would’t necessarily recommend this approach.
 If you have a double opt-in email and you are using LeadPages, the give-away is delivered before the person actually clicks the confirmation link, so your conversions will be a lot less.
 ConvertKit (affiliate link) however, give you the ability to upload your file to their servers and deliver it as part of the double opt-in process, so people only get your freebie if they confirm their email address.

 With larger file sizes, you may need to look at alternative tools to host your content but that would very much depend on the type of content you were trying to share.
 If it’s video content you want to share, Vimeo is worth checking out.

 We have really just scratched the surface with email marketing and sales funnels in this article but before you get started putting everything in place, you will need to think about how you can deliver value to the people who join your list.